 Adenovirus

-Prophylactic care ought to additionally cover:
+Prophylactic care ought to additionally cover the following:

 Parasite avoidance